michellenovenda/Space-Invader/README.md

 <br/><br/>
 Make sure to have Allegro5 installed to your IDE.
 <br/>
-Setup reference for Visual Studio: https://youtu.be/ETcUmU2tpvg
+Allegro setup reference for Visual Studio: https://youtu.be/ETcUmU2tpvg
 <br/>
 After setting up, unzip both space-shooter and features-support folder, copy all files inside the features-support folder into the space-shooter folder, and finally you are good to run the program on Visual Studio.